edgeimpulse/expert-projects/computer-vision-projects/textile-fabric-anomaly-detection.md

 ![](../.gitbook/assets/textile-fabric-anomaly-detection/new_project.png)

 The data is uploaded using the Edge Impulse CLI.
-You can install the CLI by following the instuctions here: [https://docs.edgeimpulse.com/docs/cli-installation](https://docs.edgeimpulse.com/docs/cli-installation).
+You can install the CLI by following the instructions here: [https://docs.edgeimpulse.com/docs/cli-installation](https://docs.edgeimpulse.com/docs/cli-installation).
 Please remember to execute the following command to upload the **No Anomaly** images only for the Training.

 ```
 $ edge-impulse-uploader --category training  --label "No Anomaly" no_anomaly.*.jpg